 Why we love it: Culture, natural beauty, fun activities, wellness, adventure, unique destination

-The second best place to live in Guatemala as a digital nomad is in Lake Atitlan (Lago de Atitlán) located in the Guatemala Highlands.
+The second best place to live in Guatemala as a digital nomad is Lake Atitlan (Lago de Atitlán) in the Guatemala Highlands.

-Lake Atitlan is great for digital nomads who don’t mind trading more stable Wi-Fi in order to be based in one of the most striking destinations on earth!
+Lake Atitlan is great for digital nomads who don’t mind trading more stable WiFi to be based in one of the most striking destinations on earth!

-Imagine waking up to do your morning yoga before leisurely strolling into town to work for a few hours at a cafe that dons over the lake with three peaky volcanoes in sight.
+Imagine waking up to do your morning yoga before leisurely strolling into town to work for a few hours at a cafe overlooking the lake with three towering volcanoes in sight.

 That’s Lake Atitlan in a nutshell.